Frequently asked questions

 What is a humanist ceremony?

 With a small ‘h’, it’s essentially focused on the people at its centre.
-Some clients just want a bespoke non-religious ceremony, others either a ‘humanist in nature not name’ approach or an actual Humanist ceremony (when I’d be delighted, if invited, to talk about Humanism).
+Some clients want a bespoke non-religious ceremony, others a ‘humanist in nature’ approach or a Humanist ceremony (when I’d be delighted, if invited, to talk about Humanism).
 So you don’t have to be a Humanist to have a Your Three Days ceremony.
 I’m not about converting anyone, just creating the best bespoke experience I can.

 We don’t really do ‘soppy’.
 Is that ok?

 It’s absolutely ok.
 I don’t do ‘soppy’ either.
 Ex-clients Ruth and Jon probably put it best: ‘It was such a relief to find someone who could convey romance without ‘the cheese factor’.
 The same applies to whatever emotional subject I’m writing about.
 My clients often reference the emotions their ceremony invoked, but that’s because we were able to capture theirs in an entirely authentic way.

 Does it matter if we’re not very good at writing?

 Not at all – though I bet you’re a better writer than you think you are.
 Either way, that’s not what this is about.
 All I ask is that you commit to the process: giving it the attention, care and time it needs, but in an achievable and enjoyable way that works for you.
 In fact, clients often surprise themselves with just how satisfying they find the writing that they do.
 I take care of the rest.